 - seal items in a plastic Ziploc style bag

 - place some plastic wrap underneath the lids of bottles

 - wrap the entire bottle in plastic wrap

 36. Use Smartphone For Photographic Notes

-This tip works for anyone, but particularly the directionally impaired.
-Use your smartphone to make a record of where you were, if you want to get back.
+This tip works for anyone, but particularly for the directionally impaired.
+Use your smartphone to make a record of where you were if you want to get back.
 Whether it’s taking a picture of your car in the airport garage along with the pole that has the color/number/whatever, or taking a picture of the hotel and street sign.
-Having a photo on your phone can be helpful reminder.
-A photo is also a universal communication tool that’s not language dependent.
+Having a photo on your phone can be a helpful reminder.
+A photo is also a universal communication tool that’s not language-dependent.

 37. Scan Key Documents To Your Phone

 Scan important identification documents to save on your phone.
 Definitely your passport.
 And it can often be helpful to have your driver’s license and visas as well.

 The State Department and other travel professionals advise that you travel with a copy of your passport.
 This makes it easier to get a fast replacement if you happen to lose your documents, or have them stolen, while you are traveling.
 Keeping a scanned copy on your smartphone gives you a clear color copy that’s readily available at your fingertips.
 Keep copies of the key documents for every member of your family who is traveling.

 Keep up with the latest cruise tips and insights!
 Follow us on Pinterest: